Democrats 66: Pechtold leadership (2006–2016)

 In October 2006, just before the D66 party congress and its 40th anniversary as a party, D66 founder Hans van Mierlo asked the question whether D66 still had political legitimacy.
 He believed that many errors were made in recent history and that only the acceptance of these errors could provide for any credibility for D66.
 Van Mierlo declared his support for party leader Pechtold, who in his view could provide for such credibility.

 Since 2008, the party has performed quite well in the opinion polls, ranging from 10 to 26 seats, compared to only 3 seats in the House of Representatives.
 In the 2009 European Parliament election, the party won 11% of the votes and 3 seats, two more than in the previous election.
 The news programme Nova attributed this increase to the leadership of Alexander Pechtold, who was considered "the leader of the opposition" at the time.
 Under the leadership of Pechtold, the party has taken strong stances against the Party for Freedom (PVV) of Geert Wilders.
 In the 2010 general election, D66 increased its representation to 10 seats.
 In the 2012 general election, the party further increased its number of seats to 12.
 Since 2008, the party has experienced a significant increase in party membership, from 10,000 to 25,000 in 2015.

 In the 2017 general election, D66 won 19 seats in the House of Representatives and formed a centre-right coalition government with the VVD, CDA and Christian Union (CU).
 Kajsa Ollongren was appointed second Deputy Prime Minister in the third Rutte cabinet.

-2018–present: Kaag leadership
+Kaag and Jetten leadership (2018–present)

 In October 2018, Alexander Pechtold announced his retirement from politics.
 He was replaced by Rob Jetten as parliamentary leader, but the position of party leader remained vacant.
 In September 2020, Minister for Foreign Trade and Development Cooperation Sigrid Kaag was elected the new party leader and top candidate for the 2021 general election.
 Despite the fact that the opinion polls had predicted D66 to lose seats, the party won 24 seats in the 2021 election, becoming the second largest party in the House of Representatives.
+On 12 August 2023 Rob Jetten became the leader of the party.
+Following the 2023 Dutch general election D66 lost more seats than any party, being reduced from 24 to 9, their worst result in 17 years.

+In the 2025 general election the party won 26 seats in the House of Representatives, reaching the highest amount of seats since the party's founding in 1966.
+It became the biggest party in terms of vote share, while obtaining the same amount of seats as the second biggest party, the PVV.